 On this page: Dry mouth | Changes in taste and appetite | Nausea, vomiting and weight loss | Mouth sores and ulcers | Difficulty swallowing | Bone and teeth damage | Communication and speech | Tracheostomy | Pain | Fatigue | Reviewers

 Head and neck cancer, and its treatment, can cause many side effects that may be temporary or permanent.
 This page lists some possible side effects and ways to manage them.
-Cancer Council Helpline 13 11 20 has more information about side effects caused by chemotherapy and radiotherapy, ways to cope with changes in your eating, and managing pain.
+You can call Cancer Council on 13 11 20 for more information about side effects caused by chemotherapy and radiotherapy, ways to cope with changes in your eating, and managing pain.

 A dry mouth can make chewing difficult and increases your risk of developing cavities in your teeth, so it's important to maintain good oral hygiene.

 Mouth sores are common during chemotherapy and radiotherapy treatment.
 The sores, which can form on any soft tissue in your mouth, make it difficult to eat, talk and swallow.

 If you have mouth sores, your doctor can treat them by giving you medicines that reduce the pain when you eat, drink or speak.
 You may also use pain-killers that can be applied directly to the mouth sores to numb them.

 Treatment can affect your sense of taste and smell.
 It can take several months for your sense of taste to return to normal.
 You may never regain your full sense of smell.
 Taste changes may make you lose your appetite, or this can happen as a result of stress.
 Try to find ways to make mealtimes more appealing.

 Feeling sick (nausea) and vomiting are common side effects of chemotherapy.
 Some people feel nauseous before, during or after treatment.

 Eat small meals often – not eating can make nausea worse.